yjwong1999/OpenCV-AI-Competition-UTAR4Vision/README.md

 Some important terminologies for a better understanding on the readme
 ### 1. OAK-D
 - an OpenCV AI Kit (with depth) device
-- has a stereo camera setup, and have Intel VPU chip in it
+- has a stereo camera setup, and have Intel VPU (Vision Processing Unit) chip in it
 - [OAK-D specs](https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1098OAK.html#bw1098oak)
 ### 2. Pipeline
 - a pipeline is the workflow on the OAK-D side,